| |

 Research in the Lee Lab

-Research in the Lee Laboratory focuses on evolutionary responses to catastrophic environmental change, including biological invasions, climate change, and pollution (e.g. oil spills).
+Research in the Lee Laboratory focuses on evolutionary responses to catastrophic environmental change, including biological invasions, global change, and pollution (e.g. oil spills).
 Our research integrates evolutionary genetics/genomics and physiology in an ecological context in order to gain core insights into mechanisms that enable expansions into novel niches.
-Our approaches integrate all hierarchical levels of biological organization, exploring molecular genetic mechanisms underlying niche evolution, in order to understand biogeographical patterns at oceanographic scales in nature.
+Our approaches integrate multiple hierarchical levels of biological organization, exploring molecular genetic mechanisms underlying niche evolution, in order to understand biogeographical patterns at oceanographic scales in nature.

 Zooplankton, the small floating animals in the water column, are critical in aquatic ecosystems as grazers of algae and food sources for major fisheries.
 The largest component of zooplankton, and likely the most abundant animals on earth, are copepods (small crustaceans).
 Given their numerical dominance, understanding how copepod populations can evolve in response to environmental change is of critical ecological importance.
 The copepod Eurytemora affinis complex presents a valuable model system because of our genomic resources (full genome sequences from multiple clades), short generation times, and ease of culturing that enables laboratory evolution experiments.
-This copepod is among the most common and abundant metazoan species in coastal habitats, supporting major fisheries, such as salmon, herring, and anchovy.
+This copepod is among the most common and abundant metazoan species in coastal habitats, supporting major fisheries, such as herring, anchovy, sardine, and larval salmon.
 This copepod has invaded freshwater habitats from saline estuaries multiple times independently throughout the world.
 Native populations of this copepod are also encountering salinity change as a result of climate change.
 Examining the repeatability of mechanisms underlying freshwater adaptation during habitat transitions could reveal the mechanisms that enable evolutionary pathways to be labile or constrained.

 Long-term research interests in the Lee Lab focus on evolutionary dynamics at the interface between habitat boundaries, and factors that allow shifts in habitat type.
 Results from such research not only have broad implications for biological invasions, but also for understanding global anthropogenic change and macroevolutionary processes, such as the colonization of land.

 The Lee Lab is also currently seeking Postdoctoral Researchers to join our dynamic and multi-disciplinary team.
-One postdoc will be hired to work in the satellite Lee Lab at the Université de Montpellier in France, where Dr. Lee is an Adjunct Professor.

 Lee Lab News:

-July 2022: David Stern et al.'s paper is out in Nature Communications
+July 2022: David Stern et al.'s paper is out in Nature Communications!

-April, 2022: Former lab member Dr. Brian Metzger was offered a faculty position at Purdue University!
+See press release here.
+Link to the research publication is here.April, 2022: Former lab member Dr. Brian Metzger was offered a faculty position at Purdue University!

 March, 2022: Dr. Antoine Fraimont has joined the Lee satellite lab at Université de Montpellier as a postdoctoral researcher